 I went to Home Depot to find some wood, I ended up spending about 50 dollars for premium pine.
 All the cheap pine was warped and I figured a telescoping column should probably have straight edges.

 I’m basically going off my 3D mock up here for measurements I mounted the linear actuator to a small wood base, then built the inner column around it.
 Then the outer column around the inner.
 I tested the first leg built to see if it could lift the table top.
 It did, so I built another one.

 Takes about 60 seconds to change position, cost about 200 bucks.

-If I spent maybe another 200 on the linear actuators I think they would be a bit faster and stronger.
+Recap: If I spent maybe another 200 on the linear actuators I think they would be a bit faster and stronger.
 Also I would have rather had 18 or 20 inch stroke, but 16 was the most affordable.
 The legs are definitely version 1.0, I know they don’t have to be this big, it was just really easy to make it this way.
 I will eventually add something to program height positions.
 So I could just press the button once instead of having to hold it down.
 I have a Raspberry Pi laying around here somewhere.